About

 I was born in 1979 in the city of Brno, Czechia, then part of Czechoslovakia.

 I remember, if vaguely, some of the life under the communist government.
-Even a silly child’s song overheard through an apartment wall could mean serious trouble.
+Even a child’s silly song, overheard by the wrong person and reported, could mean serious trouble for the parents.

 The peaceful Velvet Revolution came in 1989 and Russian occupation ended in 1991.

-Some time after the completion of gymnasium (approximate equivalent of grammar school) in 1998, I moved to Prague to work for an international creative agency as well as run my own design studio.
+I completed grammar school in 1998 and moved to Prague to work for an international creative agency as well as run my own design studio.

-In 2019 I completed my Masters in architecture at the University of Newcastle and then moved to Tasmania just before the pandemic lockdowns.
-I have lived here since, with my wife and children.
+In 2019 I completed my Masters in architecture at the University of Newcastle and moved to Tasmania just before Covid lockdowns, where I have lived since with my wife and children.

 While I work across Australia and internationally, I believe Tasmania to be the best place to live and raise family.
 I want it to stay that way.

-I am a Tasmanian with a Czech accent, appreciation for personal freedom and a few ideas to share around the fire.
+I am a Tasmanian with a Czech accent, acute appreciation for personal freedoms and a few ideas to share around the fire.